Pet Care Home

 Activities

 This breed can be playful or lack the need for activity.
-However, if it becomes overweight, it should be encouraged to play and exercise.
+However, it can be prone to becoming fat.
+If it becomes overweight, it should be encouraged to play and exercise.

 Breeding/Reproduction